Thursday 1 May 1941

 General Wavell, from his headquarters in Cairo, is quick to put out a press release about the defense of Tobruk which is refreshingly candid for a military communique.
 He notes:

 An extremely violent battle ignited Wednesday night around Tobruk.
 After a vigorous bombardment lasting several hours, German and Italian infantry attacked the Tobruk fortifications, deploying heavy tanks and flamethrowing tanks simultaneously.
 Early this morning another attack ensued by large numbers of German Stuka dive bombers which dropped heavy calibre bombs on the defence installations.
 Until 10:00 A.M. the British garrison succeeded in preventing any breach in the Tobruk defences.
 After that, a strong panzer force successfully penetrated the outer perimeter along a 2-mile front.
 British and Australian troops are at this moment engaged in hand-to-hand fighting in the defensive installations outside the city.The presence of flamethrower tanks at this early stage of the war is a bit unusual, as the Wehrmacht and British did not become enamored with them until later.
-They apparently are Italian L3 tanks of the Ariete Division, small tanks which tow their flamethrower fuel in a separate armored trailer.
+They apparently are Italian L3 tanks of the Ariete Division, small tanks that tow their flamethrower fuel in a separate armored trailer.

-The RAF attacks shipping in the Benghazi harbor and sinks 1533 ton Italian freighter Serdica.
+The RAF attacks shipping in the Benghazi harbor and sinks 1533-ton Italian freighter Serdica.

 HMS Upholder torpedoes and sinks German freighter Arcturus just south of the Kerkennah Islands, Tunisia.
 This is part of a convoy returning from North Africa to Italy.